 To apply for a resident permit, you must be a resident on the date the permit is purchased.
-March 9, 2018 is considered the purchase date of the permit and the date by which you must establish residency in the state of Utah.
+March 3, 2021 is considered the purchase date of the permit and the date by which you must establish residency in the state of Utah.
 Only nonresidents may apply for nonresident permits.
-To determine whether you're a resident, please see the definition on page 42.
+To determine whether you're a resident, please see the definition on page 43.

-Here's what you need to know in order to apply for a bear multi-season limited-entry permit, limited-entry permit, restricted pursuit permit, bonus point or restricted pursuit permit bonus point:
+Here's what you need to know in order to apply for any type of bear limited-entry permit, a restricted pursuit permit, a bonus point or a restricted pursuit permit bonus point:

-- You must first complete the orientation course. - You may select up to three hunt choices when applying for any type of bear limited-entry permit or restricted pursuit permit. - You cannot apply for both a bear limitedentry permit and a bonus point. - Group applications are not accepted. - If you draw a permit for a hunt that allows bait, you can bait bears, but you
+- You must first complete the orientation course.
+You will find the course online at wildlife.utah.qov/bear. - You may select up to three hunt choices when applying for any type of bear limited-entry permit or restricted pursuit permit. - You cannot apply for both a bear limitedentry permit and a bonus point. - Group applications are not accepted. - If you draw a permit for a hunt that allows bait, you can bait bears, but you must obtain a certificate of registration before you set up a bait station.
+For more information on this requirement, see page 27.

-- must obtain a certificate of registration before you set up a bait station.
-For more information on this requirement, see page 27. - If you want to pursue bears on a restricted pursuit unit during one of the summer pursuit seasons, you must apply for a restricted pursuit permit. - If you apply for a restricted pursuit permit but do not draw one, you will receive a restricted pursuit permit bonus point.
+- There are special requirements if you want to pursue bears on a restricted pursuit unit during one of the restricted pursuit seasons.
+See page 32 to learn more about these permits and their requirements. - If you apply for a restricted pursuit permit but do not draw one, you will receive a restricted pursuit permit bonus point.

-When you submit your application, you'll be charged a nonrefundable \$10 application fee.
+When you submit your application, you'll be charged an application fee for each hunt type or bonus point you applied for.
+The application fee is \$10 for residents and \$15 for nonresidents.
 If you purchase your hunting or combination license during the application process, you'll also be charged a license fee.